cubing/twsearch/README.md

 `-g`    Calculate God's algorithm.

+`-i`    Read sequences from stdin and write inverted sequences to stdout.

 `-m` *#*  Set the max depth to search.

 `-M` *#*  Set the maximum memory size as an integer number of megabytes.